How do you say my name is in hebrew

 Another key element to consider is the differentiation between hard and soft pronunciations of certain consonants.
 This distinction is crucial as it can alter the meaning of words.
 For instance, the letter ‘כ’ (kaf) can be pronounced as a ‘k’ sound when it appears at the beginning or end of a word, but transforms into an ‘s’ sound when followed by a vowel in the middle of a word.
 Understanding these subtleties is essential for mastering the pronunciation of Hebrew words.

-See also How do you say brave in spanish
+See also How do you say horse in italian

 Moreover, the emphasis placed on syllables in Hebrew differs from many other languages.
 Accurate pronunciation often involves stressing the correct syllable, which is not always the first or last one in a word.
 This can be a significant shift for learners accustomed to other stress patterns.